lucaswinningham/recipes/spaghetti.md

 #### Method

 1. In a dutch oven over medium-low heat, allow olive oil to come up to temperature.
-Add onion, garlic, red pepper flakes, oregano and sauté until onions are translucent, about 3-5 minutes.
+Add onion, garlic, red pepper flakes, oregano and sauté until onions are translucent, about 3 to 5 minutes.
-2. Stir in tomato paste and cook for 1-2 minutes.
+2. Stir in tomato paste and cook for 1 to 2 minutes.
 3. Reduce heat to low and add tomatoes, crushing them in the dutch oven and stirring.
 Add the basil.
-4. Simmer for 1-2 hours.
+4. Simmer for 1 to 2 hours.
 5. Remove the basil and add butter.
 Stir until the butter is melted.
 Salt and pepper to taste.

 <!-- TAG: meat -->